pkramme/daytime/README.md

 # BOOST.ASIO daytime client/server
-Just a test of networking with boost.asio in c++
+Just a test of networking with boost.asio in C++